ArmiT/speaches/sugar/PITCHME.md

 ### What it can?

-* Encrypt and decrypt messages and credentials
+* encrypt and decrypt messages and credentials
-* User authorization by oauth
+* user Authentication with OAuth
-* Manage clients, projects, sites, messages and credentials
+* manage clients, projects, sites, messages and credentials
-* Enhanced search
+* enhanced search
-* Secure communication between clients and company
+* secure communication between clients and company

 ---